kartverket/skip.kartverket.no/blog/2024-02-19-crisis-mgmt.md

 ### Lesson 6: Crisis exercises as team building
 Crisis exercises are fun and contribute to better teamwork!
 They bring everyone together in order to achieve a common goal - get things up and running again as quickly as possible.
 Combine it with "pair programming" - that is, if possible make sure at least two people are working on any given task together - this helps facilitate cooperation and communication, and provides an extra set of eyes to help catch any manual errors or deviations from the plan.

+## Thank you for reading!
+We appreciate you taking the time to read through this blog post.
+We have learned quite a lot (and had lots of fun) through our approach to crisis management exercises.
+We hope our experiences and thoughts regarding this subject has been interesting, and that they may inspire others to start doing crisis management exercises as well.